-The first families from Khashchevatoye arrived to Paris in the early 1900s, settling in the vibrant neighborhoods between the 4th and 11th arrondissements.
+The first families from Khashchevatoye arrived to France in the early 1900s, most of them settling in the vibrant neighborhoods between the 4th and 11th arrondissements in Paris.
 They brought with them not just possessions, but their traditions and community bonds.
 These connections manifested in daily life: when Joseph and Liba Kremenchugsky welcomed their daughter in 1895, their neighbor Wolf Bibergal stood as witness.
 The Goldenberg family lived next door, while the Kilimniks, former grain merchants from Khashchevatoye, established a textile shop near Place de la République, providing employment to newly arrived villagers.
 Sarah Shaposhnik and Malka Goldenberg got married in the same day in the city hall of the 4th arrondissement, Sarah with Kalman Zelty, Malka with Israel Blinder.

 The community's ties showed in both celebrations and practical matters.
 When Haim Shuster married Bluma Zisser, or when Elie Bershadsky needed a witness at the police station, they turned to their friend Sucher Kremenchugsky.
 These bonds endured through generations - the Bratzlawskys continued celebrating New Year together with the Goldenbergs, and today, the granddaughters of Samuel Goldenberg and Ephraim Veinberg maintain their friendship in Israel, marking four generations of family connection..